-Communications with BC Ambulance
+Communications with BC Ambulance, Kelowna Fire, & Kelowna Hospital

-The Clerk will be the primary contact for both BC Ambulance
+The Clerk will be the primary contact for BC Ambulance.

-1) Secretary will delegate someone responsible to communicate from the hospital to the Clerk with any information.
+Secretary will delegate someone responsible to communicate from the hospital to the Clerk with any information.
 Ideally this would be the same person chosen to transport family members to the hospital.

-The key phrase is:
+The key phrase is: '